 - The United Quest Card offers two checked bags free, while the United Explorer Card offers only one checked bag free

-In the first year the United Quest Card is much more compelling due to the bigger bonus, while in the long run the United Quest Card is more compelling because of the additional perks that should help offset the annual fee for a vast majority of savvy consumers.
+In the long run, the United Quest Card is more compelling because of the additional perks that should help offset the annual fee for a vast majority of savvy consumers.

 What do you make of the United Quest Card?